Emergency Medical Technician-Basic (Certificate)

 Registration for EMT 101 will close at midnight on the Sunday before classes begin.

 EMT 101 is an 8 credit hour/9 contact hour course with 7 hours of lecture time and 2 hours of lab time each week.
 This course can be completed in 16 weeks.
-In addition, students will complete 28 hours of clinical time outside of class, with the time split between a hospital emergency department and an ambulance in order to complete the course requirements and to be eligible to challenge the state or national exam.
+In addition, students will complete 28 hours of clinical time outside of class, with the time split between a hospital emergency department, emergency dispatch center, and an ambulance in order to complete the course requirements and to be eligible to challenge the state or national exam.

 Review the Essential Functions of the Job